Hugo-W/pyEEG/README.md

 from pyeeg import TRFEstimator

 trf = TRFEstimator(tmin=-0.2, tmax=0.5, srate=fs, alpha=100.0) # TRF between -200ms and 500ms, regularization parameter alpha=100.0
-trf.fit(X, y) # assuming data loaded: X is the stimulus signal, y is the M/EEG signal print(trf.score(X, y)) # Normally you would use a separate test set for this, but here we use the same data for simplicity trf.plot() # plot the TRF
+trf.fit(X, y) # assuming data loaded: X is the stimulus signal, y is the M/EEG signal, they must have the same number of samples (rows) print(trf.score(X, y)) # Normally you would use a separate test set for scoring trf.plot() # plot the TRF
 ```